 - Is this tool interesting and useful?

-This question has two parts embedded.
+This inquiry has two parts embedded.
 Hence the word “double-barreled”.
 Even though interesting and useful are both positive attributes, they are not interchangeable.
 Some respondents might find the tool interesting, but not useful.
 While others might find it useful, but not interesting.
 But how should they answer?
 And more importantly, how can the surveyor interpret these answers?

 It would be better asked separately: